-We also plan to plant in more natives and mast trees.
+We are also planting in more natives and mast trees.
 The chestnut once dominated our eastern forests and the natives of north america also did this selective thinning.
 They highly encouraged the chestnut as its nutrition and wildlife fattening are fabulous.
-Europeans are still fattening livestock such as pigs on chestnuts but now that the Chinese chestnuts have come to the states, we are looking to develop edge plantings.
-Other edge plantings will include more native soft fruits and nuts such as Serviceberry, grafted paw paw, persimmon, hazel, mulberry, sumac and hawthorn.
+Europeans are still fattening livestock such as pigs on chestnuts but now that the Chinese chestnuts have come to the states, we are developing edge plantings.
+Other edge plantings include more native soft fruits and nuts such as Serviceberry, grafted paw paw, persimmon, hazel, mulberry, black capped raspberry, and hawthorn.

 Diversity of habitats: